How Stefanie Wilder-Taylor Maintained Her Sobriety

-I often get emails from people asking how exactly do you quit drinking?
-It’s really easy to quit drinking.
-It’s the staying quit that’s the struggle.
+I often get emails from people asking, “How exactly do you quit drinking?”
+From my perspective, it’s really easy to quit drinking.
 I’ve quit drinking dozens of times.
 I’ve woken up in the morning after a night of accidentally swilling too many apple martinis, feeling like my brain was in a vise, too nauseous to breathe and I’ve promised myself this would be the last time.
 I will never drink again.
+Quitting drinking is easy.
+It’s the staying quit that’s the struggle.

-Sometimes I would only last a day, sometimes a week, once I stopped for 6 weeks, but inevitably I’d cave in to the cravings.
-The problem was that even though I genuinely wanted to stop, I didn’t actually do anything different.
+Sometimes I would only last a day, sometimes a week, once I stopped for 6 weeks … but inevitably I’d cave in to the cravings.
+The problem was that even though I genuinely wanted to stop, I didn’t actually do anything differently.
 This isn’t surprising if you know me.
 I’ve never been big on change: I don’t make New Year’s resolutions; I’m not someone who takes up new hobbies or gives up gluten when it’s trendy.
 I prefer changes I can make from my living room couch.
-This attitude doesn’t exactly put you on the fast track to living your best life.
-It mainly leaves you anxious and depressed and unmotivated to do anything about it except maybe refill the Xanax.
+This attitude didn’t exactly put me on the fast track to living my best life.
+It mainly left me anxious and depressed and unmotivated to do anything about it except maybe refill the Xanax prescription.

 So here is exactly what I did: